rsfreitas/libxante/doc/modules.md

-# Libxante's plugin
+# Application module

-This document describes the specifications of a plugin to be used inside an application using libxante.
+This document describes the specifications of the module to be used inside an application using libxante.

-## Plugin
+## Module

-A plugin is an outside application with functions which may be called from within an application.
+A module is an outside application (shared object) with functions which are called from inside an application.

 ### Format

-A libxante's plugin must be written with the **libcollections** plugin API.
+A libxante's module must be written using the **libcollections** plugin API.

 ### Mandatory functions